nagindraj/gatsby-starter-netlify-cms/src/pages/index.md

       text: >-
         You'll get master cards's exchange rate.
 We don't change anything on top.
+    - main: You stated zero ATM fees but I was charged.
+What happened?
+      text: >-
+        Some ATM owners and independent providers(both locally and overseas) charge their own fees, and we can't control that.
   heading: Three most frequently asked questions
 ---